tusharparimi/SURF-detection/README.md

 ### How-to-use
 - Run the camera-app python file.
 - Click the 'd' button on your keyboard to start detecting the object in real time.
-- You can change the template image with your custom image but be careful complex templates needed some fine-tuning of SURF params.
+- You can change the template image(book.png) with your custom image but be careful complex templates needed some fine-tuning of SURF params.
+Also have the custom image in the same directory with the same name (book.png) or replace the path in line 408 of camera-app.py script.

 ### Note
 The SURF features detection was implemented on top of the [camera-app](https://github.com/tusharparimi/camera-app) project.
 So please use the comments in code to check the code for just SURF detection.